rritaz/starter-academic/content/authors/admin/_index.md

 To date, I have worked in a range of substantive areas, including:
 - statistical support for refugee populations,
-- combining and communicating air quality data for community empowerment,
 - sport epidemiology,
 - mobility improvement among the aging population and people with neurological disorders,
 - lifestyle interventions that promote mental health, and